XRTK/com.xrtk.sdk/README.md

 # SDK
-The SDK assets for the XRTK
+The SDK assets for the [XRTK - Mixed Reality Toolkit](https://github.com/XRTK/XRTK-Core)